 Teacher Protection Act (TPA)

-Please click here for a pdf of the 2016 letter sent to Indiana Teachers.
+Please click here for a PDF of the 2017 letter sent to Indiana Teachers.

 Indiana’s Teacher Protection Act (TPA) (IC 4-6-2-1.5), passed in 2009, strengthened public school teachers’ right to take any disciplinary action necessary to promote appropriate student conduct and to maintain order in their classroom.
 In 2015, the Indiana General Assembly updated the TPA (IC 4-6-2-1.5), expanding the type of information that teachers are provided.
 This website offers information and links regarding many other significant rights and protections specifically granted to public school teachers by state and federal law.